refuel-ai/refuel-docs/docs/python-sdk.md

 #### Applying filters when querying items

-In addition to sorting options, you can also define filters to only fetch items in the dataset that match a certain criteria.
-A filter such as “column = value” is defined as a Python dictionary with three keys:
+In addition to sorting options, you can also define filters to only fetch items in the dataset that match a specific criteria.
+The SDK supports three types of filters:

+1) Metadata Filters:

+Filter based on the value of a specific column, for e.g. a filter such as “column = value” is defined as a Python dictionary with three keys:

 - field:  This is the column on which you want to apply the filter
 - operator: This is the comparison operator
 - value: This is the value to compare to

-Here’s an example of how to define and use filters in the SDK:
+Here’s an example:

 ```python
 items_filter = {